Jamestown supply missions: Voyage

-The fleet stayed together for seven weeks as they crossed the Atlantic Ocean, but 32 yellow fever victims from two ships were buried overboard, and the London plague broke out on Diamond—diseases that were transplanted to the New World and probably contributed to the colony's high mortality rate during the Starving Time.
-On July 25 the fleet ran into a massive 'tempest', believed to have been a hurricane, which lasted for three days, and became separated.
-After the storm, Blessing, Falcon, Lion, and Unitie came together and headed for Virginia, "falling into the James River" on August 11.
+The fleet stayed together for seven weeks as they crossed the Atlantic Ocean, save for Virginia (which returned to England from the Azores).
+On July 25, the fleet ran into a massive 'tempest', believed to have been a hurricane, which lasted for three days, and all became separated.
+After the storm, Blessinge, Faulcon, Lion, and Unitie came together and headed for Virginia, "falling into the James River" on August 11.
 Diamond appeared a few days later, and Swallow a few days after that (around August 18).
 Virginia arrived some six weeks later on October 3.
 All in all, seven ships arrived safely at Jamestown, delivering most of the colonists but relatively few supplies.
 In the colony, there was no word of the fate of Sea Venture (which had been wrecked in Bermuda) or Catch (which had been lost at sea), including the supplies, passengers, and leaders who had been aboard them.
+Four of the ships harbored sufferers of yellow fever, while Diamond and Unity brought bubonic plague to the colony, killing at least 30 emigrants on the journey (and more over the following months).

 Blessing, Diamond, Falcon, and Unitie returned to England on October 14 to advise of Jamestown's plight carrying Captain Samuel Argall, an injured John Smith, and 30 young men sent from England but rejected by the colony.
 However, no further supply ships from England arrived that year nor the following spring.
 In the absence of strong leadership and most of the supplies, all of which had been aboard Sea Venture, the existing and newly-brought settlers at James Fort were ill-prepared to survive the winter, resulting in the siege and "Starving Time" of 1609-1610, when most of the inhabitants perished.